-On the fourth day, let the Antiphons and Psalms, V. and Responsories of the j.
-Nocturn be sung : and let it be thus during the rest of the days within the Octave with the aforesaid Lessons.
+On the fourth day, let the Antiphons and Psalms, \mathcal{V} . and Responsories of the j.
+Nocturn be sung: and let it be thus during the rest of the days within the Octave with the aforesaid Lessons.

 And if any Feast with Rulers of the Choir should fall within these Octaves, thereafter let not the order of the days but of the Antiphons, Versicles and Responsories be preserved on the following days.
 In such a way that on the Sunday within the Octave let the Lessons be read from the Exposition of the Gospel according to Luke as is written above.
-[Everyone that cometh to me.
+Jesus said unto his disciples, Whosoever cometh to me.
 Homily of the Venerable Bede, Priest.
-This man.]
-2239.
+This man building a house.
+2075.

-Let the Antiphons, Psalms and WW. and Responsories be sung according to the order of the Nocturns [nevertheless if Sunday will not fall within the Octave, then let be read the Sunday Gospel on the Wednesday].
-In such a way that the third RY. be sung by two of the Superior Grade in Surplices at the Choir Step and the rest as will be said afterwards.
+Let the Antiphons, Psalms and WW. and Responsories be sung according to the order of the Nocturns nevertheless if Sunday will not fall within the Octave, then let be read the Sunday Gospel on the Wednesday.
+In such a way that let the third R. be sung by two of the Superior Grade in Surplices at the Choir Step and the rest as will be said afterwards.

-However on the Octave [let be sung] the Antiphons, Psalms and VV. and Responsories as on the first day: with the Exposition of the Gospel [according to John, It was the feast of the dedication.
+However on the Octave let be sung the Antiphons, Psalms and NN. and Responsories as on the first day: with the Exposition of the Gospel according to John, It was at Jerusalem the feast of the dedication.
 Homily of Blessed Gregory, Pope.
-The solemn dedication of the temple.] as follows on the Octave day.
-2255.
+The solemn dedication of the temple. as follows on the Octave day.
+2091.
 A Triple Invitatory and all the rest as it stands in the Octave.

-During the summer certainly from Deus omnium. until the Advent f the Lord: daily within the Octaves are said the VV. and Responsories according to the order of the Nocturns except on Sunday within the Octave as is given below and one Antiphon is sung at Lauds.
+During the summer certainly from Deus omnium. until the Advent of the Lord: daily within the Octaves are said the NN. and Responsories according to the order of the Nocturns except on Sunday within the Octave as is given below and one Antiphon is sung at Lauds.

-These following Antiphons are sung during the Octave of the Dedication on the Psalms Magnificat. and Benedictus. or at the Memorial of the Dedication when a service is made of any Saint [with Rulers of the Choir] : except on Sunday within the Octave.
-[On the other hand when a service is made of any Saint duing the Octave let be made a solemn Memorial of the Octave whether it be a Double Feast or not.]
-88
+These following Antiphons are sung during the Octave of the Dedication on the Psalms Magnificat. and Benedictus. or at the Memorial of the Dedication when a service is made of any Saint with Rulers of the Choir: except on Sunday within the Octave.
+On the other hand when a service is made of any Saint duing the Octave let be made a solemn Memorial of the Octave whether it be a Double Feast or not.